 What are the different types of pipes used in plumbing?

-The most common plumbing pipes you’ll find inside a home are PVC, PEX, ABS, copper, or galvanized steel pipe.
+The most common plumbing pipes inside a home are PVC, PEX, ABS, copper, or galvanized steel pipes.

 How often does plumbing need to be replaced?

-The frequency at which you need to replace pipes is based on the pipe material used.
-Brass, cast iron, and galvanized steel have a lifespan of up to 100 years, copper can last over 50 years, and PEX and PVC usually last around 50 years.
+The lifespan of plumbing pipes depends on the material.
+Brass, cast iron, and galvanized steel can last up to 100 years, copper over 50 years, and PEX and PVC around 50 years.
+In newer homes, replacement isn’t typically needed, but in older homes, it’s recommended to have the plumbing checked every two years.

 What causes plumbing pipes to vibrate?

 Pipes vibrate due to what’s called the “hammer” effect.
 This happens when water is abruptly turned off, resulting in the thumping and vibrating sound heard throughout the house.
-To avoid mitigate noise, it’s important to secure loose pipes.
+To reduce noise, it’s important to secure loose pipes.